-(1) Except as specified in subsections (2) and (3) of this section, information and records of the commission enumerated by this section are confidential and may not be disclosed except pursuant to a court order.
+- (1) Except as specified in subsections (2) and (3) of this section, information and records of the commission enumerated by this section are confidential and may not be disclosed except pursuant to a court order.
 No person may by subpoena or statutory authority obtain such information or records.
-Information and records considered confidential include:

-(a) Tax returns of individual licensees;

-(b) Credit reports and security reports and procedures of applicants and other persons seeking to do business or doing business with the commission;

-(c) Audit work papers, worksheets, and auditing procedures used by the commission, its agents, or employees; and

-(d) Investigative reports concerning violations of law or concerning the backgrounds of licensees, applicants, or other persons prepared by division investigators or investigators from other agencies working with the commission and any work papers related to the reports; except that the commission may, in its sole discretion, disclose so much of the reports or work papers as it deems necessary and prudent.
+Information and records considered confidential include: - (a) Tax returns of individual licensees; - (b) Credit reports and security reports and procedures of applicants and other persons seeking to do business or doing business with the commission; - (c) Audit work papers, worksheets, and auditing procedures used by the commission, its agents, or employees; and - (d) Investigative reports concerning violations of law or concerning the backgrounds of licensees, applicants, or other persons prepared by division investigators or investigators from other agencies working with the commission and any work papers related

-(2) Subsection (1) of this section does not apply to requests for information or records described in subsection (1) of this section from the governor, attorney general, state auditor, any of the respective district attorneys of this state, or any federal or state law enforcement agency, or for the use of the information or records by the executive director, director, or commission for official purposes, or by employees of the division or the department in the performance of their authorized and official duties.

-(a) This section does not make confidential the aggregate tax collections during any reporting period, the names and businesses of licensees, or figures showing the aggregate amount of money bet during any reporting period.
-The division shall publicly report this information on a monthly basis in statements of net sports betting proceeds and sports betting taxes.
-Public reporting shall be made electronically and posted on the Divisions website.
+- to the reports; except that the commission may, in its sole discretion, disclose so much of the reports or work papers as it deems necessary and prudent. - (2) Subsection (1) of this section does not apply to requests for information or records described in subsection (1) of this section from the governor, attorney general, state auditor, any of the respective district attorneys of this state, or any federal or state law enforcement agency, or for the use of the information or records by the executive director, director, or commission for official purposes, or by employees of the division or the department in the performance of their authorized and official duties. - (3) This section does not make confidential the aggregate tax collections during any reporting period, the names and businesses of licensees, or figures showing the aggregate amount of money bet during any reporting period.